Edge Paddling is run by it's membership with a Committee elected annually.

 - Paddles various

-- Cags & spray-decks various
+- Cags & spray-decks various, but limited

 All use of club equipment must ALWAYS be requested by emailing KitOfficer@edgepaddling.com detailing which equipment is required and when it's being removed and returned.